takahirosuzuki1980/FAST-iCLIP/README.txt

 - Uses Python 2.7.

 (3) Any scrip in /bin
-- The provided BedGraphToBigWig is built for Linux OS.
+- The provided BedGraphToBigWig is built for Linux.
 - This, and related scripts, may be downloaded for other platforms: http://hgdownload.cse.ucsc.edu/admin/exe/macOSX.i386/

-(4) If there is a problem parsing clusters from CLIPper, consider the version used and update the CLIPPERoutNameDelim='_' parameter.
+(4) If there is a problem parsing clusters from CLIPper, consider the version used.
 - The older version of CLIPper results <name>_<clusterNum>_<readPerCluster>
 - The newer version has name.val__<clusterNum>_<readPerCluster>
-- Therefore, for newer version set CLIPPERoutNameDelim='.'